thedevfiles/thedevfiles/source/_posts/2014-08-08-moving-from-mysql-query-to-pdo.markdown

 $sth = $dbh->query("SELECT * FROM users WHERE id = 1");
 $user = $sth->fetch(PDO::FETCH_ASSOC);
 ```
-You can use the [fetch](http://us3.php.net/manual/en/pdostatement.fetch.php) method on the [PDOStatement](http://us3.php.net/manual/en/class.pdostatement.php) onject returned from the [PDO::query](http://us3.php.net/manual/en/pdo.query.php) method.
+You can use the [fetch](http://us3.php.net/manual/en/pdostatement.fetch.php) method on the [PDOStatement](http://us3.php.net/manual/en/class.pdostatement.php) object returned from the [PDO::query](http://us3.php.net/manual/en/pdo.query.php) method.
 It accepts the fetch style as the first parameter.
 To return data as an associative array pass the PDO::FETCH_ASSOC constant.
-To return data as a numberic indexed array pass the PDO::FETCH_NUM constant.
+To return data as a numeric indexed array pass the PDO::FETCH_NUM constant.
 To return data as an object pass the PDO::FETCH_OBJ constant.